-The Forum’s Alexander Mansion facilities may be rented for use for wedding ceremonies, bridal showers, bar and bat mitzvahs, office parties, and other Dallas events.
+The Forum’s Alexander Mansion facilities may be rented for use for wedding ceremonies, bridal showers, bar and bat mitzvahs, office parties, and other corporate or personal events.

 The Dallas Woman’s Forum regularly invites speakers of local, state, national and international note to speak at our Alexander Mansion facility.
 These Forum events are open to the public on a reservation basis and are presented to further the education and community involvement of our members and friends.

-For a schedule of Forum speakers and topics, please browse our upcoming events section.
+For a schedule of Forum speakers and topics, please browse our Calendar of Events.